Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization: Proofs of Section under Standard Bilevel Local Regret

 where the last inequality comes from Assumption~\ref{asm2}, $\nabla_{\mathbf{y}\mathbf{y}} g_t$ is $L_{g,2}$-Lipschitz continuous, thus after subtituting (\ref{A.6_8}) into (\ref{A.6_7}), we obtain

 Finally, we substitude (\ref{A.6_6}) and (\ref{A.6_9}) into (\ref{A.6_1}) to obtain

 which finish the proof. \end{proof}

-The following Lemma~\ref{lem:y_bound_2} and~\ref{lem:v_bound_2} are used in proving the upper bound of Algorithm~\ref{alg:CTHO}.
-Lemma~\ref{lem:y_bound_2}, through the conclusion of equation (\ref{eq:sc_3}), additionally scales out a negative inner-level gradient accumulation term, which is used to partially offset the additional error caused by solving linear system $\Phi_t$ in a single iteration in Lemma~\ref{lem:v_bound_2}.
+Lemmas~\ref{lem:y_bound_2} and~\ref{lem:v_bound_2} are used to prove the upper bound of Algorithm~\ref{alg:FSOBO}.
+In particular, Lemma~\ref{lem:y_bound_2}, via the result in~\eqref{eq:sc_3}, further extracts a negative accumulation term involving the inner-level gradients.
+This term is then used in Lemma~\ref{lem:v_bound_2} to partially offset the additional error caused by solving the linear system $\Phi_t$ with only one iteration.

-\begin{lemma} Under Assumptions~\ref{asm1},~\ref{asm2}, consider the inner iteration process of $g_t(\mathbf{x}_t, \cdot)$ in Algorithm~\ref{alg:CTHO} with $\forall\alpha >0$ and $N=1$, we can obtain
+\begin{lemma} Under Assumptions~\ref{asm1},~\ref{asm2}, consider the inner iteration process of $g_t(\mathbf{x}_t, \cdot)$ in Algorithm~\ref{alg:FSOBO} with $\forall\alpha >0$ and $N=1$, we can obtain

 \end{lemma} \begin{proof} It begins with

 due to (\ref{eq:sc_3}), let $\mathbf{x} = \mathbf{x}_t$ $\mathbf{y}_1 = \mathbf{y}_t$ and $\mathbf{y}_2 = \mathbf{y}_t^*(\mathbf{x}_t)$, we have

 and substitute (\ref{A.7_2}) into (\ref{A.7_1}), we obtain